xambaoms/lab/SDWAN/README.md

 ## Azure Networking Lab - Azure Virtual WAN - Site to Site VPN with Windows RRAS

-This lab guide how to build a basic Virtual WAN infrastructure including simulated on prem sites (no hardware needed).
+This lab will illustrate how to build a basic Virtual WAN infrastructure including simulated on-premise datacenter (no hardware needed).
 This is for testing purposes only and should not be considered production configurations.
-The lab builds two "on prem" VNETs allowing you to simulate your infrastructure.
+The lab builds"on prem" VNETs allowing you to simulate your infrastructure.
 The two on prem sites connect to the VWAN hub via an IPSEC/IKEv2 tunnel that is also connected to two VNETs.
 At the end of the lab, the two on prem sites will be able to talk to the VNETs as well as each other through the tunnel.
 The base infrastructure configurations for the on prem environments will not be described in detail.
 The main goal is to quickly build a test VWAN environment so that you can overlay 3rd party integration tools if needed.
 You only need to access the portal to download the configuration file of VWAN to determine the public IPs of the VPN gateways.
 All other configs are done in Azure CLI and/or Windows RRASS so you can change them as needed to match your environment.

 **Requirements:**

 - A valid Azure subscription account.
 If you don’t have one, you can create your free azure account (https://azure.microsoft.com/en-us/free/) today.
 - Latest Azure CLI, follow these instructions to install: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli
-- Azure Virtual WAN Concepts: https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-global-transit-network-architecture
+- Check out the Azure Virtual WAN Concepts: https://docs.microsoft.com/en-us/azure/virtual-wan/virtual-wan-global-transit-network-architecture

 > [!NOTE]